Updated Feb. 8, 2026. The Japanese chemical industry is the country’s second largest manufacturing industry behind transportation machinery.

 They are typically embedded in a strong network of alliances with other companies through their membership in keiretsus, sets of companies with interlocking business relationships.

-Besides many other larger companies, which include Asahi Kasei Corp. or Hitachi Chemical Co.
-Ltd. for example, there a multitude of smaller specialty chemicals firms producing on very high levels of product quality.
+Besides many other larger companies, which include Asahi Kasei. or Resonac, for example, there are a multitude of smaller specialty chemicals firms producing on very high levels of product quality.

 Industry Make-up

-The Japanese Chemical Industry in a Broader Sense encompasses Plastics Products (3.8 percent of Japan’s total manufacturing value output), Rubber Products (1.1 percent), and the Chemical Industry in a Narrower Sense (9.4 percent).
+The Japanese Chemical Industry in a Broader Sense encompasses Plastics Products (about 4 percent of Japan’s total manufacturing value output), Rubber Products (about 1 percent), and the Chemical Industry in a Narrower Sense (about 9-10 percent).

-The latter can be divided into five general areas: Fertilizers, which accounted for 1.2 percent of the Chemical Industry in the Narrower Sense in 2013, Inorganic Chemicals (7 percent), Organic Chemicals (42 percent), and End Products (49.9 percent).
+The latter can be divided into five general areas: Fertilizers, which accounted for about 1 percent of the Chemical Industry in the Narrower Sense in earlier breakdowns, Inorganic Chemicals (about 7 percent), Organic Chemicals (about 42 percent), and End Products (about 50 percent).

-Organic Chemicals include Basic Petrochemicals (9.4 percent of the total), Aliphatic Intermediates (4.8 percent), Cyclic Intermediates, Dyestuffs and Pigments (7.5 percent), Plastics (12.7 percent), Synthetic Rubbers (2 percent), and other organic chemicals (5.5 percent).
+Organic Chemicals include Basic Petrochemicals (about 9-10 percent of the total), Aliphatic Intermediates (about 4-5 percent), Cyclic Intermediates, Dyestuffs and Pigments (about 7-8 percent), Plastics (about 12-13 percent), Synthetic Rubbers (about 2 percent), and other organic chemicals (about 5-6 percent).

 A Force to Reckon With